 Be sure to keep RSVP’d attendees updated if anything about your event changes or if the event gets postponed!

 Unless you’re planning to run a shuttle bus system to and from your sanctuary event, you’ll likely have to make room on your property for additional parking, particularly if you’re expecting a big crowd.
 Often, this can be a huge undertaking in itself!
-With the help of volunteers, making an appropriate parking management system is critical to prevent bottlenecks, traffic, and frustrated visitors.
+With the help of volunteers, making an appropriate parking management system that includes accommodations for disabled folks is critical to prevent bottlenecks, traffic, and frustrated visitors.
 Take a good look at your available property and try to identify the best place to fit more vehicles in a way that won’t negatively impact sanctuary operations, or tear up pasture too significantly if pasture space is the only option.
 Traffic cones, clear signage, and caution tape are very helpful!

 Once you have a good idea of how many folks are expected to show up to your event, you’ll want to ensure that there is an adequate number of restrooms on your property, especially if there will be any food or beverages served on-site.
 Depending on your location, there may be a local company that could drop off and pick up portable restrooms for special events.
 If you are expecting a very large amount of people over a long period of time, you can use a porta potty chart to determine exactly how many portable restrooms you’ll need to keep visitors happy!
 If you are expecting a small crowd and have existing restroom facilities, you may be able to get away without renting additional restrooms, but make sure your restrooms are well-stocked and clean for the duration of the event.